 Penmom point on the east coast of Anglesey facing Puffin Island, the Great Orme can be seen in the distance.
 Rocky sections with fairly deep water to the west, pebble beach to the front and access to the start of the Menai to the right hand side.

 Bait and other tackle can be bought close by in Gallows point (local hanging spot in years gone by).
-ABC is a little treasure trove of a shop with great prices, I got my tripod and Sonik rod from here.
+ABC is a little treasure trove of a shop with great prices, I got my Shakespeare Salt Tripod and Sonik FS Black rod from here.

-The road up to the lighthouse is via toll road, the land owner charges £3 a vehicle.
-People do overnight in motorhomes even though it says you can’t, he just charges you another £3 on the way out.
+The road up to the lighthouse is via toll road, the land owner charges £3.50 per vehicle.
+People do overnight in motor homes even though it says you can’t, he just charges you another £3.50 on the way out.
 The car park for Penmon Point is around a 30 minute drive from the Britannia Bridge crossing.

 Too the left (west) there are also some rock marks to fish, it’s easier to take the small left turn on the road down to the light house and park up closer as it’s a fair old walk otherwise.
 These rocky ledges can be good on the lures or when fishing down the side for mini species.
 The are usually a few Wrasse around to keep you entertained.

-Out to the right of the lighthouse can produce all bottom species including Huss and bass but it is a bit of a tackle hungry area so a quick retrieve is needed.
-Rotton bottoms work well here as it is rough ground, this should help minimise any tackle losses.
+Out to the right of the lighthouse can produce all bottom species including Bull Huss and Bass but it is a bit of a tackle hungry area so a quick retrieve is needed.
+Rottom bottoms work well here as it is rough ground, this should help minimise any tackle losses.
 The shingle beach also provides good fishing at times and is far less tackle hungry, I find it more miss than hit though when fishing.
 It is usually dogfish from the beach.

 If your into your wildlife then there are also regular visits by dolphins and seals to the area.
 It is also a good place at night to see plankton bio luminescence during the summer months, it really is amazing.